 Make sure to always declare both timestamps and watermarks.
 Watermarks are required for triggering time-based operations.

-Because type information is only available in a programming language, the following type strings are supported for being defined in a YAML file:
+Because DataType is only available in a programming language, type strings are supported for being defined in a YAML file.

 Append Mode: In append mode, a dynamic table and an external connector only exchange INSERT messages.

 Retract Mode: In retract mode, a dynamic table and an external connector exchange ADD and RETRACT messages.
 An INSERT change is encoded as an ADD message, a DELETE change as a RETRACT message, and an UPDATE change as a RETRACT message for the updated (previous) row and an ADD message for the updating (new) row.
 In this mode, a key must not be defined as opposed to upsert mode.
 However, every update consists of two messages which is less efficient.